zombiezen/cardcpx/README.md

 # cardcpx

-cardcpx is a specialized UI for copying files from an camera card to 1+ replicas.
+cardcpx is a specialized UI for copying files from a camera card to 1+ replicas.
 The replica copies happen concurrently, so if you are copying N bytes to R replicas, the time is O(N) instead of O(N * R).